denisyukphp/tmpfile-manager/docs/index.md

 ;
 ```

-Each handler implements yourself interface.
-DeferredPurgeHandlerInterface needed for implements temp files purge when PHP finished.
+Each handler implements its own interface.
+DeferredPurgeHandlerInterface is needed to implement temp files purge after PHP is finished.
 You can make your handler implementing this interface:

 ```php
 <?php